UMESH519/airbnb-new-user-booking-prediction/README.md

 ## Data

 Data consist of list of users along with their demographics, web session records, and some summary statistics and the task is to predict which country a new user's first booking destination will be.
 All the users in this dataset are from the USA. </br>
 There are 12 possible outcomes of the destination country: 'US', 'FR', 'CA', 'GB', 'ES', 'IT', 'PT', 'NL','DE', 'AU', 'NDF' (no destination found), and 'other'.
-Please note that 'NDF' is different from 'other' because 'other' means there was a booking, but is to a country not included in the list, while 'NDF' means there wasn't a booking.

 Data is Available at : https://www.kaggle.com/competitions/airbnb-recruiting-new-user-bookings/data

 ## Metric

 Since the goal is to predict top 5 destinations a new user is likely to book; the rank of the relevant destination is an important consideration.
-Thus we can’t simply use accuracy as the classification metric.
-Instead we used Normalized Discounted Cumulative Gain (NDCG) as the evaluation metric which takes care of the ranking of the ground truth into context.
+Normalized Discounted Cumulative Gain (NDCG) has been used as the evaluation metric which takes care of the ranking of the ground truth into context.

 ## Conclusions